 Fine jewelry creation and care is a field I never would have imagined researching for a career, but after I found myself nurturing a talent for the creation of memorial jewelry, I found myself diving headfirst into everything that accompanied it.
 First and foremost, resin jewelry and its care is not information that is commonly known, even those who find themselves in possession of many pieces of fine jewelry, but it is a material that is commonly used not just in the creation of memorial jewelry but in fine jewelry as well.
 Because resin is the second primary component in the setting of my pieces, I do want to make sure all of the information for its care and preservation are readily available to my clients.
 Here are some tips and tricks for how to get the most longevity out of your piece, and keep it looking like new throughout all of life’s adventures.

 Avoid storing any piece in direct sunlight.
-While my pieces are made with a high-grade resin with UV resistant properties, some resins will yellow when exposed long term to the sun’s light or heat.
+While my pieces are made with a high-grade jewelry resin with UV resistant properties, it still has the potential to yellow when exposed long-term to the sun’s light or heat.
 This is a slight catch-22, unfortunately, as my pieces look best in natural sunlight and many of my clients do use sunlight when taking their photos for social media or reviews.
 This is not to say your piece cannot be worn outside, just do not let it sit for prolonged periods of time in direct light.

 Sharp or Abrasive Objects

-Because resin is a soft material, sharp and abrasive items can cause scratches to the surface.
-This includes any metal that comes into contact with the setting, including other rings, or keys.
-I do recommend removing any jewelry before doing cleaning, house or garden work as well, as contact with stones, sand, metal sponges, or brushes can scratch the resin’s surface.
+Sharp and abrasive items can scratch the resin; this includes any metal that comes into contact with the setting, including keys or other rings.
+I do recommend removing any jewelry before doing house or garden work or cleaning as contact with stones, sand, metal sponges, or brushes can scratch the resin’s surface.
 Knowing this is sometimes unavoidable and that my pieces are ones clients want to wear all the time, I do set each piece with a clear layer of resin to protect the ashes, so even deep scratches and chips cannot damage the precious material underneath.

 Now that we have gone over what to avoid, here are some tips for the general care and cleaning of a piece of jewelry that contains resin:

-If you need to clean the resin or give it a light polish, a damp microfiber or chamois cloth can clean the setting without damaging it.
-You can also clean it with water and mild soap such as dish soap.
-A little goes a very long way with soap, so please do limit its use and make sure that the piece is thoroughly rinsed before wearing it again.
+To clean or lightly polish the setting without damaging it, I recommend using water and a mild soap, but a little goes a very long way with soap so make sure to limit its use and ensure that the piece is thoroughly rinsed before wearing it again.

-Metals such as sterling silver will tarnish over time with regular use due to one's personal skin chemistry, water and oxygen exposure.
-You can use a polishing pad or cloth to remove tarnish.
-If you use a tarnish remover product, be careful to avoid the setting as the chemicals in this product can cause damage to the resin.
-I have found that the more I wear my pieces, the less they tarnish as your skin does act as a natural polishing agent to the metal to keep it shiny and clean-looking.
+Sterling Silver will naturally tarnish over time with regular use because of oxygen and water exposure, as well as one’s personal skin chemistry.
+You can use a polishing pad or cloth to remove tarnish, or a tarnish removing product, but be sure to avoid the setting when using these items as they can damage the resin.
+I have found that the more I wear my pieces, the less they tarnish, as your skin does act as a natural polishing agent for the metal to keep it shiny and clean-looking.
 Contrary to popular belief, 14K Gold can tarnish but only under extreme circumstances.
-In most cases, this is not something you need to worry about as it is rare.
-Tarnish does appear less harshly on Gold than silver, and usually presents as a darkening of the metal.
+However, this is not something you necessarily need to worry about, as it is very rare.
+Tarnish does appear less harshly on Gold than Sterling Silver, and usually presents as a darkening of the metal.
 I do provide anti-tarnish bags and a polishing pad with each piece in every order to help with the care of your special forever piece.

 Overall, the treatment of your jewelry from the start of its creation to the presentation and wearing it every day, should be filled with respect, joy, and love.
 I do everything in my power to exemplify these things in the setting of each and every piece, which is why I use the highest-grade materials for both the casting of the jewelry and creation of the setting.
 While the utmost care is taken on my end to avoid discoloration, scratching, and tarnishing, once the jewelry is in the hands of my clients it is up to them to see to its care.
-Please feel free to wear your jewelry every moment of every day without worrying about damage to your loved one’s precious ashes, and follow these tips and tricks to keep your jewelry looking new and bright throughout all of life’s wonders.
+Please feel free to wear your jewelry every day, and I hope the above information will help you to keep your jewelry looking new and bright throughout all of life’s wonders.